Introduction

 Disabled Facilities

-The MS Fridtjof Nansen is suitable for wheelchair-users.
+The ship is suitable for wheelchair users.
 Persons in need of special assistance must travel with a companion.
-Please note that the gangway must be used to wheelchairs-users to embark / disembark.
-In ports where tidal conditions or other circumstances require use of a portable gangway, or during landings with tender boats, it is not possible to use/take wheelchairs.
-Passengers who use a wheelchair must bring their own, standard size, foldable chair.
+Please note that the gangway must be used for wheelchair users to embark and disembark.
+In ports where tidal conditions or other circumstances require the use of a portable gangway, or during landings with expedition boats, it is not possible to use/take wheelchairs.
+Extension tours to Machu Picchu, the Galapagos Islands, and Lake Titicaca are not suitable for wheelchair users.
+Guests who use a wheelchair must bring their own standard size, foldable chair.

-Hurtigruten AS cannot allow children under the age of 5 to travel with us to Antarctica and South Georgia.
-For safety reasons, children under 12 years of age will be considered for participation on each landing.
+Hurtigruten Expeditions cannot allow children under the age of 5 to travel with us to Antarctica and South Georgia.
+For safety reasons, children under 12 years of age will be considered for participation in excursions at each landing.

 Medical Facilities